microsoft/pxt-arcade/docs/skillmap/balloon/balloon4.md

 ## {6.
 Add the Mouse}

-- :lightbulb: Now it's time to add the second mouse in front of the second balloon!
+- :lightbulb: Now it's time to add the second mouse in front of the second balloon.

 ~hint Tell me more... 🕵️